core-wg/oscore/draft-ietf-core-object-security.md

 * Protected CoAP response (OSCORE message): 0x64445d1f00003974920100ff4d4c13669384b67354b2b6175ff4b8658c666a6cf88e (34 bytes)

 # Overview of Security Properties {#overview-sec-properties}

+## Threat Model

+This section describes the threat model using the terms of {{RFC3552}}.

+It is assumed that the endpoints running OSCORE have not themselves been compromised.
+The attacker is assumed to have control of the CoAP channel over which the endpoints communicate, including intermediary nodes.
+The attacker is capable of launching any passive or active, on-path or off-path attacks; including eavesdropping, traffic analysis, spoofing, insertion, modification, deletion, replay, man-in-the-middle, and denial-of-service attacks.
+This means that the attacker can read any CoAP message on the network and undetectably remove, change, or inject forged messages onto the wire.

+OSCORE targets the protection of the CoAP Request/Response sub-layer (Section 2 of {{RFC7252}}) between the endpoints, including the CoAP Payload, Code, Uri-Path/Uri-Query, and the other Class E option instances ({{coap-options}}).

+OSCORE does not protect the CoAP Messaging sub-layer (Section 2 of {{RFC7252}}) or other lower layers involved in routing and transporting the CoAP requests and responses.

+Additionally, OSCORE does not protect Class U option instances ({{coap-options}}), as these are used to support CoAP proxy operations (see Section 5.7 of {{RFC7252}}).

+Attacks on unprotected CoAP message fields generally causes denial-of-service attacks which are out of scope of this document, more details are given in {{unprot-fields}}.

+Attacks against the CoAP Request-Response layer are in scope.
+OSCORE is intended to protect against eavesdropping, spoofing, insertion, modification, deletion, replay, and man-in-the middle attacks.

+OSCORE is susceptible to traffic analysis as discussed later in {{overview-sec-properties}}.

 ## Supporting Proxy Operations {#supp-proxy-op}